 Lymphatic disorders are a well-recognised complication of Noonan syndrome.
-They can lead to swelling, due to the accumulation of fluid in the body.
+They can lead to swelling (oedema), due to the accumulation of fluid in the body.

 The lymphatic system is a network of channels and glands throughout the body that helps fight infection and remove excess fluid.
 It drains extra fluid – lymph – that has passed out of the blood and into tissues and returns it back to the blood.
 Issues with the lymphatic system can lead to oedema – an excess of watery fluid collecting in the body’s tissues or cavities.